jraleman/cv/index.md

 `Apr 2018 – Mar 2020`
 _Contract - Palo Alto, California (2 years)_

-> - Complete code base conversion to React Native with feature parity.
+> - Completed codebase conversion to React Native with feature parity.

 > - Recruited, trained and provided mentorship to team members in technical areas and monitored their performance.

 > - Defined the strategy of how the project would be implemented (documentation, technology, etc).

-> - Redesigned UI/UX to improve the usage of the app.
+> - Redesigned UI/UX to improve the usage of the mobile application.

-> - Implemented an asynchronous wrapper for API calls for POST and GET methods using isomorphic fetch library.
+> - Implemented an asynchronous wrapper for API calls for POST, PUT, DELETE and GET methods using isomorphic fetch library.

-> - Integrated react-native-callkeep, and developed the incoming call and outgoing call screens for video calling communication between health care providers and users.
+> - Integrated native phone calling, and developed the incoming and outgoing call screens for the video chat between health care providers and users.

-> - Responsible for design and development of various react-native components such as tab bars, autocomplete address field, image picker, date picker, push notifications, sign-in/out features, profile management, social media integration, and navigation using react-router.
+> - Responsible for design and development of various react-native components such as tab bars, autocomplete address field, image picker, date picker, sign-in/out features, profile management, social media integration, and navigation using react-router.

-> - Implementation of Push Notifications to notify doctors of updates on appointments.
+> - Implementation of push notifications to notify doctors of updates on appointments.

 ### Founder and Enterprise Architect